 Explore comes with pre-built dashboards that give you key metrics about your business.
 However, every business is different, and eventually you might want a report that wasn't supplied with the product.
-That's where queries come in.
+That's where reports come in.
 Explore makes it easy to drag and drop metrics and attributes to make a new report.

 While the built-in metrics and attributes give you great flexibility to create reports, eventually your business needs might require you to present information using metrics and attributes that are not included with Explore.
 At this point, you might be able to solve the problem by creating your own standard calculated metrics, and standard calculated attributes.

 In this article, you'll learn the basics about how to construct your own custom metrics and attributes by working through some simple examples.
 Because the reports you can write are almost limitless, you are encouraged to experiment with the examples, and write your own reports.